 For more information on CEF, including other members, policy papers, and legislative analysis, please visit the CEF website.

-The Title IV, Part A Funding Coalition
+The Title IV-A Coalition

 The Title IV, Part A Coalition is an alliance of like-minded prestigious education groups that are working to urge Congress to increase funding for this program.
 Formed in 2016, NAfME joined the Coalition as a founding member; the Association has since participated in key meetings with members of Congress, and help organize key press events on behalf of the Coalition.